romanlew/airbyte/airbyte-integrations/connectors/source-ethereum-smart-contract/README.md

-# Ethereum Smart Contract Source
+# EVM Smart Contract Source

-This is the repository for the Ethereum Smart Contract source connector, written in Python.
+This is the repository for the EVM based Smart Contract source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/ethereum-smart-contract).

 ## Local development